-After due considerations and post understanding the guidelines and precautions set by the respective State Governments and the Government of India, we have decided to resume our operations and reopen our treks, ensuring full safety and security of our Nomads and our on-ground staff.
+After due consideration and after understanding the guidelines and precautions set by the respective State Governments and the Government of India, we have decided to resume our operations and reopen our treks, ensuring the full safety and security of our Nomads and our on-ground staff.

 Click here more about the safety protocols followed by TrekNomads before, during and after the trek.

 With the changing travel advisories and newer regulations coming into the picture, we understand that deciding and booking a trek can get tricky.
 We have relaxed our cancellation policy, read our new terms and conditions for cancellation here